rokenbuzz/TouchEffectBug/README.md

 Xamarin.CommunityToolkit TouchEffect attached properties.
 The TouchEffect properties animate the frame to look like a button press.

 The issue is that most of the time the very first button touch doesn't not animate.
 The Command for the button does get executed, but without the animation.
-After the first touch ANYWHERE on the application, all subsequent button DO animate.
+After the first touch ANYWHERE on the application, all subsequent button touches DO animate.
 I find this to be the case running the Visual Studio android emulator or on several android phones, both in debug and release.